small business restructure rollover

 However, the Australian Tax Office (ATO) enforces strict guidelines and eligibility criteria.

-So, we’ve put together this guide to help you navigate the small business restructure rollover so that you can effectively minimise your tax liability.
+So, we’ve put together this guide to help you navigate the small business rollover so that you can effectively minimise your tax liability.

 The SBRR framework essentially allows small businesses to transfer active assets to the new business entity without triggering an income tax liability.